marcpalmer/HORN/spec.md

 Now this isn't something we necessarily want the user to see, so we may apply a "hidden" CSS class to the content (this is not defined as part of the specification).

-What this does is tell your HORN parser that the text nodes inside the <p> tag with "data-json" are to be merged with the "current" object.
+What this does is tell your HORN parser that the text nodes inside the &lt;p&gt; tag with "data-json" are to be merged with the "current" object.
 Current object means the object named by the nearest element with the "horn" class in DOM ancestry terms.